hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 ### CPU

-- Greater than or equal to 2.8 GHz
+- Processing speed greater than or equal to 2.8 GHz
-- Greater than or equal to 12 Core, 24 Threads
+- CPU should be greater than or equal to 12 Core, 24 Threads

 ### RAM

-- Preferred: greater than or equal to 128GB
+- Preferred memory greater than or equal to 128GB
 - Minimum: 48GB
-- Motherboard greater than or equal to 256GB capacity
+- Motherboard capacity greater than or equal to 256GB

 ### Disk

-- NVMe-based SSD storage: You can use local SSDs through SCSI interfaces.
+- NVMe-based Solid State Drive(SSD) storage: You can use local SSDs through Small Computer System Interface(SCSI) interfaces.
 For higher performance in production settings, we recommend upgrading to NVMe interfaces
 - High TBW (Total Bytes Written)
 - greater than or equal to 3.4GB per second sequential read and sequential write performance
 - greater than or equal to 1TB to allow for chainstate growth